sibradzic/stapmlifier/README.md

  * **0x06**: PPT Fast Limit
  * **0x07**: PPT Slow Limit

+### Helper script

+One can also use a convenient helper script to set STAPM parameters, for example:

+    ./set-stapm.sh STAPM-limit 25

 ### Observing STAPM vars in Linux

 For this, one will need AMD's uProf for Linux.
 In order to monitor power-related metric in Linux, one needs to compile and load **AMDPowerProfiler** kernel module, distributed within the uProf archive or package.
 However, on recent kernels this module fails to compile, to fix this (on Ubuntu 18.10 at least) follow this guide: